faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red; margin-left:-30px;">[Arg4:6] ...
 As you would expect, these arguments that Joseph Smith suffered from a mental illness never got much traction.</span>

-Argument 4 is nearly 100 years old at this point.
-No Book of Mormon generation theories I'm aware of today focus on this, so this boils down to---there once was a theory for how the Book of Mormon came to be that is no longer favored by scholars today.
+Argument 4 is nearly 100 years old at this point, so we both agree it is irrelevant at this point.

-The fact that numerous theories have been advanced to explain the advent of the Book of Mormon suggests that there a several _possible_ ways in which the book could have been constructed which would reasonably fit the data.
-After all, [numerous holy books](https://www.reddit.com/r/exmormon/comments/4wiv06/the_other_holy_books_and_spiritual_claims_book_of/) have been constructed over the past (none of which Callister accepts as fully genuine) and nothing about the Book of Mormon ties us irrevocably to the conclusion that the Book of Mormon required the intervention of an omnipotent being for its creation (presumably God could have, if he had wanted, produced a work of such monumental intelligence that all rational people were compelled to acknowledge that only an omniscient being could have produced it, but that cannot be said for the Book of Mormon).
-Relatively uneducated people have created complex and coherent books in relatively short periods of time before and after the Book of Mormon.[^books_by_young_uneducated]  The fact that some naturalistic explanations have fallen into disfavor over time mostly confirms that naturalists care about how well their models fit the data and are unafraid to discount theories based on evidence.
-Some models simply fit the data better than others.[^entheogenic]

 ## Argument 5: Joseph Smith Was A Creative Genius Who, Shaped By His Environment, Wrote The Book Of Mormon

 > <span style="color:red; margin-left:-30px;">[Arg5:1a] This argument has become a principal one used by many if not most critics today.</span>

-This is indeed the main hypothesis held by most non-LDS historians today, but other hypotheses have been advanced (e.g., [Ridgdon theory](http://www.mormonthink.com/mormonstudiesrigdon.htm) and [the Lucy Code](https://www.youtube.com/watch?v=wf3MluItWQE)).

-It is also worth noting that top LDS scholars now acknowledge the critical role that a modern milieu must have played in the creation of the book (as discussed generally [here]({{ "/lds-scholars-modern-origin-evidence/" | relative_url }})).
+Top LDS scholars today acknowledge the critical role that a modern milieu must have played in the creation of the book (as discussed generally [here]({{ "/lds-scholars-modern-origin-evidence/" | relative_url }})).
 Skousen [writes]({{ "/skousen-literal-translation-of-the-plates/" | relative_url }}) (emphasis added):

 > **Is the Book of Mormon English translation a literal translation of what was on the plates?**